 Echodyne uses metamaterial technology to produce high-performance radar systems at affordable price points.
 EWI's manager says that Echodyne has developed a laptop sized array that gives the user 3D awareness (aircraft-style visibility) at a much lower price than traditional systems.
-The applications for both military and civilian use are considerable in its view (it cites self-driving cars as an obvious application) and could be highly disruptive as its technology makes it practical to employ more advanced capabilities in a range of existing applications.
+The applications for both military and civilian use are considerable (an obvious application is for self-driving cars) and is potentially highly disruptive as its technology makes it practical to employ more advanced capabilities in a range of existing applications.

 The manager says that the company is focusing on high-margin applications first, which gives them the funds to develop other applications.
-For the manager, the biggest question is how quickly can Echodyne scale?
+The biggest question is how quickly can Echodyne scale?
 EWI participated in the Echodyne's US\$135m series C funding round which completed in June 2022.